 Gunter Gaupp: Guitar

-Gunter Gaupp is a guitarist and composer based in Memphis, TN who’s work combines interests in contemporary composition as well as jazz and folk idiom.
+Gunter Gaupp is a guitarist and composer based in Memphis, TN whose work combines interests in contemporary composition as well as jazz and folk idiom.
 Born in Louisiana, Gunter moved to Memphis in 2012 to study jazz guitar at Rhodes College.
-He quickly fell in love with the musical heritage of Memphis and became passionate for community engagement through music education.
+He quickly fell in love with the musical heritage of Memphis and became passionate about community engagement through music education.
 Gunter completed his MM in 2019 from the University of Memphis where he studied music composition under Kamran Ince and John Baur.